MSU Religious Studies Internship with KSMU Radio covering the “Religion Beat”

 - This internship offers no financial compensation, but does offer a great work and learning experience that will demonstrate and enhance the intern’s career skills.

-1. Complete and submit to the Religious Studies office the online application for the REL Internship by Wednesday October 2, 2013: Religious Studies Internship Application PDF
+1. Complete and submit to the Religious Studies office the online application for the REL Internship by the deadline: Religious Studies Internship Application PDF

 2. NOTE: In addition to the Religious Studies Internship application, KSMU also requests: